 Explore it on Goodreads or Amazon.

-Other books by this author include Design for Murder, Something Wicked, Honeymoon with Murder
+Other books by this author which I have reviewed include Design for Murder, Something Wicked, Honeymoon with Murder

 First in the Death on Demand amateur sleuth mystery series revolving around a woman who owns a bookstore specializing in mysteries.